 Remove and discard the stems from a bunch of kale, then thinly slice the kale leaves.
 Toss in a little of the dressing and a pinch of kosher salt and toss to coat.
 Add the kale into the bowl with the corn and sweet potato noodles.

-Next add in the rest of the prepared veg.
-The sliced purple cabbage, red onion, skinned, seeded and diced poblano, coarsely chopped cilantro, pepitas, (seeded and diced for less heat) jalapeños and a few pinches of kosher salt.
+Then add in the rest of the prepared veg; the sliced purple cabbage, red onion, skinned, seeded and diced poblano, coarsely chopped cilantro, pepitas, (seeded and diced for less heat) jalapeños and a few pinches of kosher salt.

 Toss the salad a few more times to incorporate the dressing and that everything is coated.